 Harlow Science Park is a new destination for business focusing on all areas of science, technology, research and innovation.
 Harlow Science Park offers 27 acres of Grade ‘A’ development opportunities in a town which includes occupiers such as Public Health England, Pearson, Teva Pharmaceutical Industries, Arrow Electronics and Raytheon.

 The project started to become a reality when, in 2015, Harlow Council acquired 10 hectares of the London Road North site in Harlow and gained planning consent to create a collaborative, progressive sci-tech community as part of the Harlow Enterprise Zone, between London and Cambridge.
-The first phase of construction is scheduled to be completed by the end of summer 2019.
+The first phase of construction is scheduled to be completed by Q1 2020.

 Vinci Developments, one of the UK’s largest construction companies, is working in partnership with Wrenbridge, one of the leading commercial developers in London, the East of England and the Home Counties to take this forward.
 Harlow Council will also work alongside Anglia Ruskin University to create a public health science campus, bringing together research, innovation and manufacturing.

 This forward-thinking development will be located within the established UK Innovation Corridor, an area which already has a global reputation for excellence in scientific research and one in which Harlow continues to increase in prominence.

 In June 2019, it was announced that the second phase of development for Harlow Science Park had been approved by Harlow Council.
 This will consist of a range of mid-tech units combining office, research and manufacturing and assembly space to be known as ‘Modus’, with funding of £7.2m approved for the development.

 The site will be developed to a campus style, in an attractive setting, providing space for large companies as well as smaller incubation and ‘move on’ units.
 There will also be a requirement for some secondary retail and restaurant/café provision.